gustavoss/update_windows_odin/README.md

     To: dism /Apply-Image /ImageFile:%WinPESource%images\install.swm /SwmFile:%WinPESource%images\install*.swm /Index:2 /ApplyDir:w: /ScratchDir:w:\temp

+## ATTENTION: There are 2 lines that contain /Index:1 very close to eachother, its the second one, number 57

 12 - Eject your USB and proceed with the installation

 ### The "Getting ready" screen on first boot after removing USB might take some time, its not stuck, just wait and it will reboot itself